microsoft/qio-samples/samples/multiship-loading-sample/README.md

 urlFragment: azure-quantum.multiship-problem
 ---

-# Solving the ship loading problem with the Azure Quantum optimization service
+# Solving the multi-ship loading problem with the Azure Quantum optimization service

 ## Introduction

-This sample provides a comprehensive walkthrough of the multi-ship loading problem, from multiple sub-problem definitions to using the Azure Quantum Optimization Service to obtain results and help choose solver parameter.
+This sample provides a comprehensive walkthrough of the multi-ship loading problem, from multiple sub-problem definitions to using the Azure Quantum Optimization Service to obtain results and help choose solver parameters.
 This is an intermediate-level sample.

 By working through this sample, you will learn: